bwhmather/bdc-js/README.md

 `style` us parsed and exposed as a [CSSStyleDeclarationProperty](https://developer.mozilla.org/en-US/docs/Web/API/CSSStyleDeclaration).
 Rather than expect users to construct on of these for each render, BDC will set the existing objects `cssText` property to match what the user passes.

-### Preserving input state

-Values set by BDC will take priority over previous changes by the user.

-Internally, BDC uses DOM property assignment wherever possible, only falling back to `setAttribute` if the element doesn't export the property of interest.
-This [article](https://javascript.info/dom-attributes-and-properties) is a good resource if you would like to learn more about the difference.

-Applications built with BDC are required to listen for changes to input state and update the node DOM to match.
-Failing to do so will result in the element DOM state being replaced the next time that `clobber` is called.

-It is very often acceptible to be lazy about this.
-If you can be certain that no other events will trigger a clobber, listening for the `onchange` event instead of `oninput` can be a reasonable optimisation.

 ### Web Components